-Personal electronic equipment should be off during lectures, labs and clinical practicums.
+Practicum hours are primarily day hours depending on site assignment and are 40 hours per week for the length of the course.
 The Medical Laboratory Technician student will attend all clinical rotations as assigned, except in the case of personal illness, death in the immediate family, and/or at the discretion of the clinical instructor and the Medical Laboratory Technician Program Director.
 Transportation is the responsibility of each student; lack of transportation does not constitute a reason for absence.
-Request for a clinical rotation is recommended as soon as passing scores for MLT core courses currently enrolled has been achieved (or there is reasonable expectation of passing.)
-Requests for any clinical rotation may or may not be granted if any MLT core course grade's (current or past) are failing.
-This will be determined on a case-by-case basis.
+Requests will not be accepted for clinical site placement.
+If any MLT core course grade's (current or past) are failing, a clinical rotation will not be granted.
 The MLT Program Director will not accept a student if a clinical rotation cannot be secured.
 Laboratory tests that are not performed in all clinical affiliates (e.g. if only one laboratory performs the test) are given emphasis in the student laboratory while students are still taking their didactic courses.

 Students are expected to attend all clinical days.
+Absences and leaving early are not acceptable.
+In the event of an absence, the make-up time cannot be performed on a holiday and MUST be pre-approved by the clinical site.
+Weekend hours are at the sole discretion of the clinical site.
 It is the student's responsibility to notify their assigned clinical instructor and MLT Program Director, prior to the start of a clinical day, if the student is going to be absent or late.
-Failure to telephone the clinical instructor and the Program Director will weigh heavily on the clinical rotation evaluation.
+Failure to telephone the clinical instructor and the Program Director will weigh heavily on the clinical rotation evaluation grade.

-The clinical rotations are highly structured; therefore, excessive absences may result in a student being dropped from a particular rotation; resulting in enrollment at another time, as space is available.
+\The clinical rotations are highly structured; therefore, absences may result in a student being dropped from a particular rotation; resulting in enrollment at another time, only if space is available.\